The FABRIC Act: Arguments against The FABRIC Act

 Arguments against the passing of the bill are typically those who face the biggest liability in its implementation.
 Retailers are fearful of the rising costs they will face as well as the immediate damages in the restructuring of their supply chains.
 As described in an article by Forbes, though the nature of the bill is positive, the 'financial penalties', 'mountains of paperwork' and supply chain 'disruptions' that will ensue could seriously damage the already struggling retail industry.

 The costs associated with putting the bill into action are another area that face criticisms.
 The incentives for domestic production are not cheap to implement, nor are the regulating bodies and infrastructure needed for the bill to be a success.
 The position of the FABRIC Act has also been likened to that of NGOs and received little support when introduced to Congress.

 The elimination of the piece rate has also been condemned.
 The main stakeholders in garment manufacturing have described how the piece rate system of pay is what provides an incentive for quality production whilst meeting product demand in time.
 It is also anticipated that production in the US will largely be relocated to those states with lower state minimum wage, such as South Carolina's rate of $7.25 over California's $14 per hour.

-Other criticisms include the lack of consideration for the Bureau of Prison' Federal Prison Industries program, as well as the costs associated with importing materials needed for apparel production into the US and the tariffs on those imports.
+Other criticisms include the lack of consideration for the Bureau of Prison's Federal Prison Industries program, as well as the costs associated with importing materials needed for apparel production into the US and the tariffs on those imports.